 Stand Firm Against the Onslaught (Ephesian 6:12-13)

-For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places.
-13 Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm. —Ephesians 6:12-13
+For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places. ¹³Therefore take up the whole armor of God, that you may be able to withstand in the evil day, and having done all, to stand firm. —Ephesians 6:12-13

 Our bodies can be injured or even killed by people (flesh and blood), but people, even those who violently persecute believers, are not the Christian’s ultimate enemy.
 Instead, they are the Christian’s prize to win for the sake of Christ’s kingdom.
 A Christian’s true enemy is of a different kind.
-Just as the armor of God is armor of a spiritual nature, so is the enemy.
+Just as the armor of God is armor of a spiritual nature, so too the enemy.
 In Ephesians 6:12, Paul identifies the enemy with titles that convey power and terror—we wrestle against rulers, against authorities, against cosmic powers over this present darkness, against spiritual forces of evil in the heavenly places.
 This is Satan and his hoards of demons; forces of perniciousness in the spiritual realm.

-Paul uses the athletic term “wrestle” to give us the appropriate frame of mind for what we will encounter.
+Paul uses the athletic term wrestle to give us the appropriate frame of mind for what we will encounter.
 Just as in a wrestling match, this struggle is close, intense, and very personal.
-Satan’s tactics in this match are tailored to our weaknesses that we might fall “pinned” to the mat, defeated by his deadly schemes.
-He might slither up behind us and whisper lies as he did to Eve, or he might come as an “angel of light” with temptations that seem so reasonable, or he might bring a full attack of fiery arrows to assault our hearts and minds with fear.
+Satan’s tactics in this match are tailored to our weaknesses that we might fall, pinned to the mat, defeated by his deadly schemes.
+He might slither up behind us and whisper lies as he did to Eve, or he might come as an “angel of light” with temptations that seem reasonable, or he might bring a full attack of fiery arrows to assault our hearts and minds with fear.
 We could never win this war on our own.
 But God has given us His armor.

 God is always growing us in the grace and knowledge of our Lord Jesus Christ.
-And we are all at different stages of that growth.
+We are all at different stages of that growth.
 What are some areas of weakness or immaturity in your walk with Christ?